The Lavender Fields of Europe

 The best known of them all is the Provence region in southern France.
 The countryside is scattered with vibrant purple fields from mid-June to early July.
 They even have a Lavender Museum where you can learn about the plants history and even participate in a workshop (there are some great ones to choose from).

-Visit the stunning area of Provence, wander the streets of hilltop villages and participate in a workshop to design your own fragrance in France’s perfume capital on our recommended 8-day Provence itinerary – see more here.
+Visit the stunning area of Provence, wander the streets of hilltop villages and participate in a workshop to design your own fragrance in France’s perfume capital by discovering more on France here.

 Also in France are the Luberon and Verdon plateau regions to the north of Aix-en-Provence and Marseille, and to the east of Avignon, that offer extraordinary blooms around the same time of year.